Torram/magic-docs/docs/Client-Development/Components/Boxes/BoxActions.md

 This functions takes _<Row\>_, _<Col\>_ and _<Container\>_ from **"react-bootstrap"** module.

-This function shows action buttons (as _createBoxButton_ or _UpdatePricesForCardsInSetButton_ ) for a box of a set.
+This function shows buttons for box actions (as _createBoxButton_ or _UpdatePricesForCardsInSetButton_ ) of a box of a set.

 ```tsx
 export function BoxActions({ setID }) {